-In February 2019, the Company entered into an equity purchase agreement (the "2019 Equity Agreement") with Murray FO ("Murray") for the sale of up to \$5.0 million in shares of the Company's common stock from time to time, at the Company's option, subject to certain volume and pricing restrictions.
-Shares purchased under the 2019 Equity Agreement will be purchased at a 10% discount to the volume weighted average sales price of such shares prior to the Company initiating sales.
-The shares will be sold pursuant to the Company's new shelf registration statement on Form S-3, expected to be filed February 26, 2019 for the purchase of up to \$50 million in shares of the Company's securities.
+In February 2019, the Company also entered into an equity purchase agreement (the "2019 Equity Agreement") with the Murray Family Office ("Murray FO") for the sale of up to \$5.0 million in shares of the Company's common stock from time to time, at the Company's option, subject to certain restrictions and at a 10% discount to a volume weighted average price.
+On September 20, 2019, the Company filed a prospectus that terminated any remaining sales pursuant to the 2019 Equity Agreement after using \$1.9 million of its capacity.

-In August 2018, the Company entered into an equity purchase agreement (the "2018 Sales Agreement") with Leviston Resources, LLC ("Leviston") for the sale of up to \$2.25 million in shares of the Company's common stock and filed a prospectus supplement to its existing shelf registration statement for the purchase of up to \$3.25 million in shares of the Company's common stock from time to time, at the Company's option, subject to certain volume and pricing restrictions.
+In August 2018, the Company entered into an equity purchase agreement (the "2018 Sales Agreement") with Leviston Resources, LLC ("Leviston") for the sale of up to \$2.25 million in shares of the Company's common stock and filed a prospectus supplement to its existing shelf registration statement.
 During 2018 and 2019, the Company received net proceeds of \$0.9 million from sales of shares under the 2018 Sales Agreement.
 The agreement expired on February 5, 2019.

-In April 2017, the Company entered into an equity purchase agreement (the "2017 Sales Agreement") with Leviston Resources LLC ("Leviston") for the purchase of up to \$7.25 million in shares of the Company's common stock and filed a prospectus supplement to its existing shelf registration statement for the purchase of up to \$3.25 million in shares of the Company's common stock from time to time, at the Company's option, limited to \$0.75 million per month, subject to certain volume and pricing restrictions.
-On December 28, 2017, the Company filed a second prospectus supplement to its existing shelf registration in shares of the Company's common stock, from time to time, with similar terms under the 2017 Sales Agreement.
-On August 8, 2018, the Company filed an amendment to the second prospectus supplement to reduce the aggregate purchase from \$4 million to \$2.15 million.
-On August 8, 2018, the Company terminated the 2017 Sales Agreement.
-During 2018 and 2017, the Company received net proceeds of \$2.15 million and \$3.15 million, respectively from the sale of shares under the 2017 Sales Agreement.
+In April 2017, the Company entered into an equity purchase agreement (the "2017 Sales Agreement") with Leviston Resources LLC ("Leviston") for the purchase of up to \$7.25 million in shares of the Company's common stock and filed multiple prospectus supplements to its existing shelf registration statement for the purchase of up to \$7.25 million in shares of the Company's common stock from time to time, at the Company's option.
+On August 8, 2018, the Company terminated the 2017 Sales Agreement, after receiving net proceeds of \$5.3 million from the sale of shares under the 2017 Sales Agreement.